matusmarcin/messenger-bot/README.md

 ### Hosting it

-I have DigitalOcean VPS with Ubuntu and Apache running.
+I have [DigitalOcean](https://m.do.co/c/cb8d36856617) with Ubuntu and Apache running.
 I run the Node server and use proxy setting in vhost file to make it appear under HTTPS domain like Facebook wants it.
 Here's the vhost file:

 ```
 <IfModule mod_ssl.c>